rushilma/thesis/hardness.typ

 We start with some setup which will apply, with minor modifications depending on the nature of the algorithm in consideration, to all of the energy regimes in discussion.
 After proving some preliminary estimates, we establish the existence of our conditional landscape obstruction, which is of independent interest.
-Finally, we conclude by establishing low-degree hardness in both the linear and sublinear energy regimes.
+Finally, we conclude by establishing low degree hardness in both the linear and sublinear energy regimes.

 == Proof for Low Degree Algorithms